department-for-transport/coffee-and-coding/event_template.md

 Please note, the session will start __5 minutes__ later than the scheduled start time, this is to allow time for setting up.

-## Skype Meeting
+## Team Meeting

-Please join the live Skype Meeting if you can't join us in person.
-Remember to mute your microphone unless you want to ask a question.
-You can also ask questions in the Skype chat.
-The live meeting will be recorded and uploaded to our YouTube account after the session.
-The recording will include audio and the presenter's screen, but no video of the room.
+Sessions will be held only in cyberspace for the foreseeable future.
+Please mute your microphone unless you want to ask a question, you can also raise your hand with the hand icon, and post questions in the chat.

+We will aim to record the live meeting and upload to our DfT C&C YouTube account after the session.
+The recording will include audio and the presenter's screen only.
 Links to the recordings will only be made available internally on our intranet page [here](https://intranet.dft.gov.uk/doc/youtube-live-stream-links-0).

 __Please note that the recording link must be treated as a government document and should not be shared with unauthorised persons.__